 Inside: Parents will learn how to make bedtime with kids a lot easier, as well as the best ways to promote connection and calm with their child at the end of the day.

 This post may contain affiliate links which allow PWC to benefit from your purchases in effort keep the research-backed parenting goodness coming!

 Cozy pj’s with adorable little toes popping out, reading books about fun and adventure…cuddling under warm blankets.
 Sounds like a pretty good scenario, right?

-Why it is then, that many nights bedtime feels more like a horror story than a fairy tale?
+Why it is then, that many nights bedtime with kids feels more like a horror story than a fairy tale?

 Oh wait, I know.

 I am so tired at the end of the night I feel like I might drop over dead.